Keller Farm Mitigation Bank

-Located in Redmond, Washington, the Keller Farm Mitigation Bank is a 75-acre wetland, stream and riparian habitat restoration project, at the confluence of Bear, Evans and Perrigo Creeks.
-The project received final mitigation bank certification at the end of 2019 and currently has mitigation credits available for use and transfer.
-The Bank offers mitigation credits to projects with unavoidable aquatic resource impacts within portions of the WRIA-8 service area including the Lake Sammamish and Lake Washington Watersheds (for more information on service area please contact us).
+The Keller Farm Mitigation Bank (KFMB) is a 75-acre wetland, stream and riparian habitat restoration project, at the confluence of Bear, Evans and Perrigo Creeks in Redmond, Washington.
+The KFMB received State and Federal Certification at the end of 2019 and currently has mitigation credits available for use and transfer.

-• Re-establish wetland hydrology and varying wetland hydroperiods across the site by disabling drainage ditches and creating new stream channel habitat, and creating a mosaic of wetland, upland and riparian habitat types consistent with historical conditions on the site.
+• Re-establish wetland hydrology and varying wetland hydroperiods across the site by disabling drainage ditches and creating new stream channel habitat, and creating an interconnected mosaic of wetland, upland, and riparian habitat types consistent with historical conditions on the site.

 • Reconnect Bear Creek to its floodplain and improve floodplain functions on the Bank site including attenuation of flood flows, reductions in peak flood flows, food web and organic material support and transport, and refuge habitat for fish and wildlife during flood events.

-• Create interconnected aquatic and terrestrial habitat types that support wetland-dependent organisms and increase habitat structure and diversity on the Bank.
+• Create interconnected aquatic and terrestrial habitat types that support wetland-dependent organisms and increase habitat structure and diversity across the site.

-• Re-establish wetland vegetation communities and wetland habitat communities across the site, remove and control noxious and invasive plant species and reintroduce native vegetation to increase habitat complexity in the floodplain wetlands and adjacent upland areas.
+• Re-establish native wetland vegetation communities and wetland habitat communities across the site and remove and control noxious and invasive plant species to increase habitat complexity in the floodplain wetlands and adjacent upland areas.
 Plant native trees, shrubs, and herbaceous species to re-establish a mosaic of habitat communities within the Bank property.

 • Improve access for aquatic organisms to floodplain wetland and aquatic areas.
 Enhance and create off-channel rearing and refuge habitat for salmonids within the floodplain streams and backwater wetland areas connected to Bear Creek.